tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Style Guide.md

 widgets.

-As a general rule, try to minimize surprise for users who mix widgets with classic LiveCode controls by using similarly named events and properties with similar semantics.
+As a general rule, try to minimize surprise for users who mix widgets with classic controls by using similarly named events and properties with similar semantics.

 ### Writing load handlers